liferay/liferay-docs/developer/tutorials/articles/data-engine/02-creating-data-definitions.markdown

 # Creating Data Definitions

-We'll use `curl` since it's a cross-platform tool.
+We'll use cURL, a cross-platform tool for making HTTP calls.
 Feel free to use any REST client.

 ### Adding DataDefinition